Textile industry in India: market overview, growth and investment opportunities

 - In FY2024, total textile exports were $9.2 billion.
 Exports of readymade garments, including accessories were $2.2 million in the same year.

-Growth indicators of the textile sector in India
+Growth indicators of the textile industry in India

-- India’s textile industry is predicted to double its contribution to the GDP from 2.3 per cent to around 5 per cent by the end of this decade.
+- India’s textile industry is predicted to double its contribution to the GDP from 2.3% to around 5% by the end of this decade.

 - Demand for technical textiles is increasing due to growth in end-user usage in other sectors such as defence, healthcare and automotive.